-Is this already the Rams' best offense since GSOT?
+Is this already the Rams' best offense since Greatest Show on Turf?

 "The system," Gurley said when asked why this offense is clicking so well.
 "Coach McVay has been doing a great job, the offensive coaches, and we’ve all been able to just buy in."

-The Rams' defense has given up 66 points in the last two games and their special teams coughed up the football three times on Thursday.
+The Rams' defense has given up 66 points in the past two games, and their special teams coughed up the football three times on Thursday.
 But these are strong areas for the Rams.
 Chances are both will improve.
 The big question heading in was the offense.
 McVay is already working wonders there, and one would think that the Rams -- the NFL's second-youngest team -- will only get better with more time in a new scheme.

 Aaron Donald, who pretty much ended Thursday's game with his first sack, was asked if this is the best offense the Rams have had in the three seasons he has been here.

 "For sure," Donald said.
-"McVay -- whatever he's doing it, just keep doing it."
+"McVay -- whatever he's doing, just keep doing it."